es-kumagai/ESCSVParser/README.md

 			return false

 		default:
-			throw CSVParserError.FromRawColumnError
+			throw FromRawColumnError()
 		}
 	}
 }
 ```

-> It needs to throw `CSVParserError.FromRawColumnError` if the type cannot convert from `rawColumn` value.
+> It needs to throw `FromRawColumnError` if the type cannot convert from `rawColumn` value.

 ### <a name="OptionalSupport">Optional support</a>